akhil-eppa/flutter-expense-tracker/README.md

 Note:
 The sensitive information in the google-services.json has been hidden.
 To test this application on your device create a firebase project and save the google-services.json file in android/app/

+Name the collection as "expenses" in the Firebase realtime database.